omni/bridge-ui/README.md

 REACT_APP_FOREIGN_GAS_PRICE_SPEED_TYPE | Gas Price speed (slow, standard, fast, instant) REACT_APP_FOREIGN_GAS_PRICE_FALLBACK | The gas price (in Wei) that is used if both the oracle and the fall back gas price specified in the Foreign Bridge contract are not available.
 REACT_APP_FOREIGN_GAS_PRICE_UPDATE_INTERVAL | An interval in milliseconds used to get the updated gas price value either from the oracle or from the Foreign Bridge contract.
+REACT_APP_DESCRIPTION | The meta description for the deployed bridge page

   * Run `npm run start`
   * Make sure your web3 wallet (Nifty Wallet or MetaMask) is funded and connected to the POA Sokol Network (see step 2)